Dedicated Follower of Fashion: Reception

-The British record-buying public enjoyed the jab at "the whole Carnabetian army" enough to put the song into the top five, reaching number four on the UK Singles Chart.
+The song reached number four in the UK on the Record Retailer chart.
 It became their first top five single since "Tired of Waiting for You", which reached number one in early 1965.
 It reached the top of the charts in The Netherlands and New Zealand.
-In the US, however, it barely managed to crack the Top Forty, peaking at #36.
+In the US, however, it barely managed to crack the Top Forty, peaking at No. 36.
 The lyrics won Davies an Ivor Novello Award for songwriting in 1966.

-Despite the praise for the song, Kinks guitarist Dave Davies described the song as "terrible", saying, "[it was] the one Kink record I haven't got."

-Billboard said the song had a "clever, music-hall melody and lyric in the bag of [the Kinks] smash 'A Well Respected Man.'"
+Despite the praise for the song, Kinks guitarist Dave Davies described the song as "terrible", saying, "[it was] the one Kink record I haven't got."Billboard said the song had a "clever, music-hall melody and lyric in the bag of [the Kinks] smash 'A Well Respected Man.'"

 Legacy

 Despite its commercial success, the song actually began to trigger some of the identity crises that would later plague Davies' personal life.
 He wrote later:

 In subsequent years many of those the song derided would later take its title to heart.
 Holly Brubach, fashion writer for The New Yorker, borrowed the song's title for a collection of her essays.
 Outside of fashion, the song's title has remained a metaphor for slavish conformity, but in a more positive sense as an analogy for the growth of online social networks.

 In 1993, the song was included in the soundtrack of the Jim Sheridan film In the Name of the Father.